har777/pellet/README.md

             // Min number of times a query should happen
             // for it to be classified as N+1
+            // Queries with less count than this will
+            // not show up in the debug table
             "min": 2,

             // Max number of times a query should happen